rwharpernc/EDLA/README.md

 For more detailed troubleshooting, see the [User Guide](documents/USER_GUIDE.md).

-## Future Enhancements
+## Planned Features

+**⚠️ Most features are planned but not yet implemented.**

 See [TODO.md](TODO.md) for a complete list of planned features, including:
+- Session tracking (profit, merits, ranks)
+- Combat, exploration, and exobiology statistics
+- Data visualization and charts
-- Expanded event tracking and analysis
+- Advanced event filtering and search
+- Export/import functionality
 - Customizable notifications
-- Advanced statistics and analytics
-- Export/import profiles
-- Custom event filters
-- And more...
+- And much more...

+**This is an early prototype.
+Most functionality is still in development.**

 ## License